Thursday, June 29, 2017

 • Holocaust - Sadly I didn't care for this zone...
 Very frustrating and ultimately annoying!

-Travelling through most zones is a neat experience with constant action to keep your trigger finger happy.
-During this onslaught, look for hostages to free and a key for a final battle before you can progress to the next zone.
+Travelling most zones is a neat experience with constant action to keep your trigger finger happy.
+During the onslaught, look for hostages and a key for the final battle (before you can progress to the next zone).

-Each of these periods has its own nasties to contend with and some cannot be killed so avoid them - like the Venus flytraps and sharp spikes.
-However, most have legs or teeth so have your trusty Turrican-inspired weapon at the ready.
+Each of these periods has its own nasties to contend with and some cannot be killed, so avoid the Venus flytraps and sharp spikes.
+However, most have legs or teeth, so have your trusty Turrican-inspired weapon ready.
 This is a rapid-firing gun that performs well and can even be upgraded with a wider spread.
-Also, the spacebar is used to cycle through any extra weapons you may have picked up like bombs and mines.
+Also, the spacebar cycles through extra weapons you may have picked up like bombs and mines.
 Experiment but use wisely.

 Okay, let's check out another screenshot of Tur...Erm, no, I meant Zone Warrior...